nats-io/nats.go/jetstream/README.md

 kv.Put(ctx, "sue.age", []byte("43"))
 kv.Put(ctx, "bucket", []byte("profiles"))

-// Purge will remove all keys from a bucket
+// Purge will remove all keys from a bucket.
 // The latest revision of each key will be kept
-// with a delete marker, all previous revisions will be removed kv.Purge(ctx)
+// with a delete marker, all previous revisions will be removed
+// permanently.
+kv.Purge(ctx)

 // PurgeDeletes will remove all keys from a bucket